 - 10 Shiso leaves (Ooba) (washed and dried with paper towel)

 - Cilantro (optional)

 - 10 rice paper wrappers

-- Cut green onion into small pieces.
-Grate ginger and daikon and squeeze the water out.
+Cut green onion into small pieces.
+Grate ginger and daikon and squeeze the water out (we only use grated ginger and daikon).
 Combine all the ingredients for Dipping Sauce in a small bowl and mix well.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.